 Based on our years of soil remediation expertise and experience with large integrated projects such as the POP-UP project (on emerging substances) Bioclear earth was asked to prepare an independent interim evaluation based on the large amount of data, recorded in partial reports, in combination with all previously made agreements.
 The client needed an overview and insight into the state of affairs, as well as a critical view from a party that was not involved in the experiments.
 The main question was: is it clear at this stage whether the experiment has a chance of success or not?
 Are adjustments needed in the process, are all agreements being respected and are any new agreements necessary?

 Our conclusion is that, based on the current information, there is no reason to stop the experiment at this point in time.
 The processes in the landfill are still developing, therefore the outcome is not yet certain.
 However, the data show that there is sufficient reason to continue the research and moreover there are no additional risks for the environment compared to regular aftercare of landfill sites.
 In addition, we have concluded that probably more time than the estimated 10 years will be needed to bring the experiment to a successful conclusion.
 All in all, the green light is given for the continuation of the Sustainable Landfill Experiment!

-If you want to know more about this project or if you want an independent advice about the phasing out of IBC at your location, please contact Marloes Luitwieler or Adri Nipshagen.
+If you want to know more about this project or if you want an independent advice about the phasing out of IBC at your location, please contact Adri Nipshagen or Cirsten Zwaagstra.